nsriram/lambda-the-cli-way/docs/03-hello-world-your-first-lambda.md

 ```

 ##### (3.2) Create IAM Role attaching the policy document
 Here, we create the `lambda-cli-role` and attach the policy document above.
-We also attach the `AWSLambdaFullAccess`
-permission to enable the lambda functions we will be creating in coming sections.

 > Note: Create the IAM Role and attaching policy using your default root account.
 Note the `--profile default`.

 ```
 ➜  aws iam create-role --role-name lambda-cli-role \
   --assume-role-policy-document file://lambdaAssumeRolePolicyDocument.json --profile default

-➜  aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSLambdaFullAccess \
-  --role-name lambda-cli-role --profile default
 ```
 > output
 ```